mothership-ec/mothership-install/README.md

 The installer will run through the following steps:

-+ Download the basic theme using Git
++ Download a basic Mothership installation using Composer's `create-project` command
-+ Create files that need to exist in the root directory of the Mothership installation, including the appropriate `composer.json` dependency configuration file
-+ Create necessary directories in the Mothership installation
-+ Updates the installed version of Composer
-+ Run the `composer install` command
 	+ **Note:** This may take a while.
 You may also see error messages flash up from Composer that read: ` Class Message\Cog\Config\FixtureManager is not autoloadable, can not call post-package-install script` - Do not worry, this is simply because of a command that Composer will attempt to run after each dependency is installed, but can only be run once the `Cog` framework is installed.
 The command itself is used to copy configuration files over from the individual Mothership modules into the installation
 + **Ask the user for the following details about the installation:**